CEED/MAGMA/sparse-iter/README.txt

 5) compile magma-sparse using "make -j8" (in case you want to use 8 cores...)

 6) If no errors show up, everything has worked out fine.
-   In the sparse-iter/testing folder you find example runfiles - for proper usage see section below.
+   In the sparse-iter/testing folder you find example testers - for proper usage see section below.